CodeXCourses/level-2-course-content/week-1/day-1-breakout-task.md

    - Open Chrome and navigate to any webpage.
    - Right-click on the page and select "Inspect" to open Chrome DevTools.
    - **Verification**: Use the Elements tab to inspect an element, the Console tab to run `console.log('Hello, DevTools!')`, and the Network tab to observe network requests.
-   - **Submission**: Take screenshots of the following:
-     - Inspecting an element using the Elements tab.
-     - Running `console.log('Hello, DevTools!')` in the Console tab.
-     - Observing a network request in the Network tab.

 ### Note